Whirlpool Refrigerator Maintenance Guide

 Step-by-Step DIY Guide

-Step 3: Replace the Water Filter (If Equipped)
+Step 5: Replace or Flush the Water Filter

 When to Call a Pro